 Bazelet is currently conducting clinical trials on its unique terpene technology in Hadassah Hebrew University Medical Center in Jerusalem for pain relief, with Prof. Elyad Davidson, and PTSD, with Prof. Omer Bonne, and in Schneider Children’s Medical Center of Israel, with Dr. Dror Kraus, where trials are focusing on epilepsy.

-Prof Davidson, a medical cannabis pioneer, who heads Hadassah’s Pain relief unit and is the president of the Israeli Pain Association says, “There is no doubt that cannabis relieves some pain conditions and is a likely solution in reducing opioid consumption, a major concern in the United States.”
+Prof Davidson, a medical cannabis pioneer, who heads Hadassah’s Pain relief unit and is the president of the Israeli Pain Association says, “There is no doubt that cannabis has a Natural pain relief and anti-inflammatory properties and is a likely solution in reducing opioid consumption, a major concern in the United States.”

 Operating for the past five years, its highly experienced team of scientists, doctors, pharmacists, naturopaths, and herbal treatment experts have gained Bazelet critical first-hand knowledge in treating various medical conditions.